2022 Special Education Degree Guide

 There are many different concentrations within special education.
 In your major you can focus on hearing or vision impairment, gifted and talented education, emotional disturbances, multiple disabilities, orthopedic and other physical impairments, speech impairment, autism, developmental delays, brain trauma, and more.

-The United States has 485 different schools where you can get a degree in special education.
-This year's Best Colleges for Special Education ranking compares 123 of them to identify the best overall programs in the country.
-Explore this or one of our many other custom special ed rankings further below.
+Approximately 902 colleges in the U.S. offer a special education degree of some kind.
+This year's Best Special Education Schools ranking compares 707 of them to identify the best overall programs in the country.
+Continue reading to check out one of our many unbiased rankings of special ed programs later in this article.

 What Are The Requirements For a Degree in Special Education